PhoenixGreen/Cypherpunktimes-articles/articles/Bitcoin-Big-Corporations.md

 In conclusion, as Bitcoin continues to gain traction within traditional financial institutions and undergoes shifts towards institutional involvement, concerns about centralization loom large.
 The increasing accumulation of Bitcoin by major corporations like BlackRock and Fidelity, coupled with the concentration of mining power within a few select pools, challenges the decentralized ethos upon which Bitcoin was founded.

 For advocates of decentralization and members of the cypherpunk movement, it's imperative to remain vigilant about these centralization trends within the Bitcoin ecosystem.
-While Bitcoin remains the dominant cryptocurrency in the market, it's essential to acknowledge that alternatives exist.
-Exploring and supporting decentralized alternatives becomes increasingly important.
-By remaining informed and proactive, decentralization proponents can actively contribute to a more resilient and truly decentralized financial future.
+While Bitcoin remains the dominant cryptocurrency in the market, it's essential to acknowledge that alternatives exist.Alternatives that are building and improving decentralised components.
+Alternatives that are increase resilience and preserve the fundamental freedoms of peer to peer, privacy, governance and security.